NourAJ20/NourAJ20/README.md

 - 👋 Hi, I’m @NourAJ20
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL, Python, and R
+- 🌱 My current favorite data language is R
 - 💞️ I’m looking to collaborate on Data and Educational Projects
 - 📫 How to reach me -> nouraantabli@gmail.com
 - I have a Master of Science in Organizational Psychology.
 Data is also very important in that field.